ueberdosis/ai-toolkit-demos/README.md

-# Tiptap AI Toolkit Demo
+# Tiptap AI Toolkit Demos

-This is a Next.js project demonstrating the Tiptap AI Toolkit with two main features:
+This is a Next.js project demonstrating the Tiptap AI Toolkit capabilities with a list of demos:

 1. **AI Agent Chatbot** (`/ai-agent-chatbot`) - A simple AI agent that can read and edit Tiptap documents
 2. **Review Changes** (`/review-changes`) - Preview and approve AI-inserted changes using suggestions